Experimental realization of deterministic and selective photon addition in a bosonic mode assisted by an ancillary qubit: Results

 We evaluate these requirements by preparing $\left(\ket{1}+\ket{3} \right)\ket{g}/\sqrt{2}$ and $\left(\ket{2}+\ket{4} \right)\ket{g}/\sqrt{2}$ shown in \figpanel{fig:wig_13}{a}, and~\figpanel{fig:wig_13}{e}, respectively.
 We apply the SNAPPA gate $S_{\rm PA}(0_{1\rightarrow2},\theta_{3\rightarrow4})$ for $\theta_{3\rightarrow4} = 0,\, \pi,-\pi/2$ by applying a qubit off-resonant drive at frequency $\omega_q-\Delta$ and two cavity off-resonant drives at frequencies $\omega_c+\Delta-2\chi$ and $\omega_c+\Delta-4\chi$ in order to drive transitions $\ket{1}\ket{g}\rightarrow\ket{2}\ket{e}$ and $\ket{3}\ket{g}\rightarrow\ket{4}\ket{e}$ simultaneously.
 We then vary the phase of the second cavity drive at frequency $\omega_c+\Delta-4\chi$ to vary the phase $\theta_{3\rightarrow4}$.

 Qubit population and fidelity of the cavity state are listed in Table~\ref{tab:Qubit_populations_and_fidelities}.
 Because we perform Wigner tomography directly after applying the state preparation gates and the SNAPPA gates, the reported fidelities suffer from different type of errors due to residual qubit population and qubit-cavity entanglement.
 We measure an average excited state population of the qubit of about 5\% after preparing the initial states.
 We also observe a reduced contrast in the Ramsey sequence used for Wigner tomography, corresponding to an additional 3 to 4\% change in qubit population, due to the SNAPPA gate.
-Resetting the qubit prior to the tomography step would lead to a more accurate estimate of the fidelity, which we leave for future work.
+Resetting the qubit prior to the tomography step would lead to a more accurate estimate of the fidelity.
+In \cite{SuppMat}, we show that any initial population in the qubit leads to a direct misassignment of the measured photon-number parity, with the error probability equal to the initial qubit excitation.
+This highlights the importance of qubit reset before tomography to ensure an accurate reconstruction of the Wigner function, which we leave for future work.

+We analyze the error budget of the SNAPPA gate by numerically simulating the transitions $\ket{1}\ket{g} \rightarrow \ket{2}\ket{e}$ and $\ket{3}\ket{g} \rightarrow \ket{4}\ket{e}$ simultaneously, both with and without decoherence error channels.
+Additionally, we simulate the system with incoherent errors only in either the qubit or cavity, respectively, to assess the error contributions from each component.
+The drive parameters are numerically optimized to maximize the fidelity of the target state.
+The fidelity of the simulated bosonic state is calculated by tracing out the qubit and determining the overlap with the target state.

+The simulated qubit populations and cavity state fidelities are presented in Table \ref{tab:Simulated_qubit_populations_and_fidelities}.
+The results indicate that qubit decoherence is the dominant incoherent error.
+The dive parameters used in the simulation were optimized assuming the absence of losses, which explains the larger infidelities observed here compared to the experimental results presented in Table \ref{tab:Qubit_populations_and_fidelities}.

+Note that while coherent errors due to entanglement also exist, Table \ref{tab:Simulated_qubit_populations_and_fidelities} indicates that the qubit relaxation is the dominant contribution.

+Abrupt transition the phase of the second cavity drive, we directly change the phase of Fock state $\ket{4}$ for the odd-parity initial state (\figpanels{fig:wig_13}{b}{d}).
+The fidelity is 0.02-0.03 lower than the state preparation fidelity.
+The observed reduction in fidelity following the application of SNAPPA can likely be attributed to two factors.
+First, during SNAPPA drives, the injection of photons into the cavity will increase its susceptibility to loss errors.
+Second, fidelity diminishes during Wigner tomography when the qubit starts in its excited state, as it is more susceptible to decoherence.